Freedoms New Zealand

-Freedoms New Zealand, also known as Freedoms NZ: Uniting Political Parties and Freedom Movements, is an unregistered political alliance in New Zealand, founded on 22 August 2022 by Brian Tamaki following a series of protests.
-Today it is co-led by Tamaki and Sue Grey.
-It is an "umbrella party", consisting of an alliance between Tamaki's Freedom and Rights Coalition organisation, the registered Vision NZ and Outdoors & Freedom parties, and the unregistered Yes Aotearoa and Rock The Vote NZ parties.
+Freedoms New Zealand, also known as Freedoms NZ: Uniting Political Parties and Freedom Movements, was a political "umbrella party" in New Zealand, founded on 22 August 2022 by Brian Tamaki following a series of protests.
+In the 2023 general election it was co-led by Tamaki and Sue Grey.
+It consisted of Tamaki's Freedom and Rights Coalition organisation, the registered Vision NZ and Outdoors & Freedom parties, and the unregistered Yes Aotearoa and Rock The Vote NZ parties.

 In the 2023 New Zealand general election, Freedoms New Zealand received 0.33% of the party vote and did not win any electorate seats, so did not enter parliament.

 The party was deregistered in May 2025.

 Formation and membership

 Freedoms NZ was founded by Brian Tamaki, and is the third political party he has been connected to.
 Destiny New Zealand, a party associated with Tamaki's Destiny Church, existed from 2003 to 2007 and did not succeed in any elections.
 Vision NZ launched in 2019, and received 0.1% of the party vote at the 2020 election.

 Tamaki announced the creation of Freedoms NZ on 22 August 2022 during the "People's court" protest in Wellington.
 He described it as an "umbrella of hope".
 The party's goals according to Tamaki would be to address the cost of living crisis, health, gang crime, as well as the shared goal of seeing "the political establishment cleaned out".